rheshav/rheshav/README.md

 ## 🔭 Else

-Apart from coding, I also maintain a blog, Please come and enjoy reading at [myoui-leaf.id](https://myoui-leaf.id/).
+Apart from coding, I also maintain a blog, Please come and enjoy reading at [My Website](https://myoui-leaf.id/ 'myoui-leaf.id').

 Wanna reach me?
-It's very pleasure if you contact me via my [Email](mailto:rhesa.havilah@gmail.com 'Email').
+It's very pleasure if you contact me via my [Email](mailto:rhesa.havilah@gmail.com 'rhesa.havilah@gmail.com').

 <!--
 **rheshav/rheshav** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.